executors/executors/README.md

 **Execution contexts.** This paper proposes a single concrete execution context, `static_thread_pool`, which embodies one approach for representing a thread pool.
 There are other approaches to thread pools with different features and limitations.
+For example, a hypothetical `dynamic_thread_pool` type could automatically change its thread count to adapt to the state of the system, with the goal of guaranteeing concurrent execution.
+Another possible execution context could emulate the existing behavior of `std::async()` to aid in migration from the standard library's existing features for concurrency and parallelism to this new model of executors.
+Such a context would allow programmers to introduce executors without breaking any assumed semantics of `std::async()`, such as concurrent execution agents, thread-per-request, and future blocking behavior.

 Besides introducing concrete execution context types, a future proposal could refine our `ExecutionContext` concept by introducing concepts with additional requirements.
 As an example, a parallel execution framework might define requirements for a hypothetical `IntrospectableExecutionContext` which would require contexts to provide functionality for resource introspection.
 Generic code could depend on such functionality to query the number of hardware threads associated with execution context.
 These and other extensions to our basic model of execution contexts may be explored as future work.

 **Executor categories.** Future extensions might expand our executor categorization to additional application domains if the categorizations